New from Old… Project 2!

 Chayse’s first customer, Mitchy.

 Chayse’s enterprise for children business was now all set to go.
-His next job is to market and sell his product.
-We will share that story in a later blog.
+His next job was to market and sell his product.

 Flynn’s Honey Investment Continued……